esphome/esphome-docs/index.rst

 .. seo::
     :description: ESPHome Homepage - Reimagining DIY Home Automation.
-ESPHome is a framework that tries to provide the best possible use experience for using ESP8266, ESP32 and Raspberry Pi Pico microcontrollers for Home Automation.
+ESPHome is a framework that tries to provide the best possible use experience for using ESP8266, ESP32 and RP2040 microcontrollers for Home Automation.
 Just write a simple YAML configuration file and get your own customized firmware.
     :image: logo.svg